 Distribution and/or reproduction of this document or parts thereof in any form are permitted solely with the written permission of the company COPA-DATA.
-The technical data contained herein has been provided solely for informational purposes and is not legally binding.
+Technical data is only used for product description and are not guaranteed qualities in the legal sense.
 Subject to change, technical or otherwise.